public-repos-backup/timescaledb/SECURITY.md

 ## Reporting a Vulnerability

-If you find a vulnerability in our software the e-mail address to use to contact the Timescale Security Team is security@timescale.com.
+If you find a vulnerability in our software, please email the Timescale Security Team at security@timescale.com.

 Please note that the e-mail address should only be used for reporting undisclosed security vulnerabilities in Timescale products and services.
 We cannot accept regular bug reports or other security related queries at this address.